cjpatton/store/README.md

 Installation
 ------------

-Finally, you'll need Go.
+First, you'll need Go.
 To get the latest version on Ubuntu, do

 ```
 $ sudo add-apt-repository ppa:longsleep/golang-backports
-$ sudo apt-get update
+$ sudo apt update
-$ sudo apt-get install golang-go
+$ sudo apt install golang-go
 ```

 On Mac, download the [pkg](https://golang.org/dl/) and install it.
-Add the following lines to the end of`.bashrc` on Ubuntu or `.bash_profile` on Mac:
+Next, add the following lines to the end of`.bashrc` on Ubuntu or `.bash_profile` on Mac:

 ```